Management with Operations Management Option, Bachelor of Arts in Business Administration (BAB)

 The Operations Management Option is for students interested in the daily management activities of an organization.
 It prepares students with techniques and objectives to help service oriented and/or manufacturing oriented organizations achieve their objectives.
 Topics that are covered include productivity measures, demand forecasting, location analysis, layout analysis, process choice, scheduling, quality management and supply chain management.

-Courses taken for the Operations Management Option beyond the required Business Administration Core are not counted double toward the Finance Major, Marketing Major, the Human Resource Management Option, and the General Business Option.
+Courses taken for the Operations Management Option beyond the required Business Administration Core are not counted double toward the Entrepreneurship, Finance, Marketing, Human Resource Management Option, and General Business Option majors.

 |Required Business Administration Core|

 |Lower Division Courses|